usbarmory/usbarmory/software/buildroot/README-INTERLOCK.md

     [Internet connection sharing](https://github.com/inversepath/usbarmory/wiki/Host-communication#setup--connection-sharing-linux).

-  * The driver for the USB armory SoC Security Controller (SCCv2) is included as a Linux kernel moduled, loaded at boot and granted `interlock` user privileges.
+  * The driver for the USB armory SoC Security Controller (SCCv2) is included as a Linux kernel module, loaded at boot and granted `interlock` user privileges.
 It is unused by INTERLOCK in its default configuration.

     Links: